 Social media has supercharged stakeholder capitalism

-Stakeholder capitalism isn’t a new idea.
-Stakeholders coordinating online and using social media to spread their views at scale is.
+Stakeholder capitalism isn't a new idea.
+It's a principle that business leaders adopt to define their mission as creating long-term value not only for shareholders, but also for customers, suppliers, employees and communities.
+What is new, however, is stakeholders coordinating online and using social media to spread their views at scale is.
 And it’s a growing concern among corporate leaders.

 Not necessarily because of what employees, consumers and communities say or share.
 In fact, their social media commentary, or digital chatter, can provide a valuable two-way dialogue between companies and stakeholder audiences, as well as deliver vital insights to help corporate leaders create long-term business value.